Cookies | Almonds | Polenta

 This webpage contains affiliate links.
 Please view our disclosure policy for more details.

-These crispy polenta cookies are one of our favourite cookies ever and we are sure they will be your too.
+These crispy polenta cookies are one of our favourite cookies ever and we are sure they will be yours too.
 They are so easy to make and you will need only a few ingredients which you are likely to already have at home.

 The main ingredient of this recipe is polenta which gives a special corn flavour as well as a crunchiness to the cookies.
 Polenta pairs well with toasted almonds creating an amazing flavour combination.
-The fresh rosemary leaves add a perfect additional hint.
+Some fresh rosemary leaves add aromatic hint to these simple cookies.

 These almond polenta cookies are ideal for when you crave something sweet without feeling guilty afterwards.
 They are super easy to make, they deliver an exciting taste and crunch.
 Ideally enjoyed alongside a cup of tea or coffee - you won't be able to stop at one!
 If you love these cookies, why not to try our gluten-free version of polenta cookies.

 Making these cookies is so easy once you have all your ingredients ready.
 First toast the almonds on a frying pan or in the oven until fragrant, cool them and finely grind.